-There has been a substantial fall in the number of adoptions since the early 1970s (Figure 3), and the trend continued this year with the number of adoptions decreasing from 577 in 1997-98 to 543 in 1998-99.
+There has been a substantial fall in the number of adoptions since the early 1970s (Figure 3), from 9,798 in 1971-72 to 566 in 1999-00.
 Factors contributing to this overall fall in adoptions of children include:

-- effective birth control leading to a decrease in the number of unplanned pregnancies; - the provision of income support for single parents and changed community attitudes to single parenthood, resulting in other alternatives to adoption; - changes to legislation and practices in relation to step-parents within States and Territories whereby step-parents are encouraged to use arrangements other than adoption (refer to Bentley & Broadbent 1997, section 2.3); - the introduction of alternative legal orders which transfer permanent guardianship and custody of a child to a person other than the parent (for example, permanent care orders in Victoria, see page 22).
+- effective birth control leading to a decrease in the number of unplanned pregnancies; - the provision of income support for single parents and changed community attitudes to single parenthood, resulting in other alternatives to adoption; - changes to legislation and practices in relation to adoptions by step-parents within States and Territories whereby step-parents are encouraged to use arrangements other than adoption (refer to Bentley & Broadbent 1997, section 2.3); - the introduction of alternative legal orders which transfer permanent guardianship and custody of a child to a person other than the parent (for example, permanent care orders in Victoria, see page 22).